Youth Poet Laureate Amanda Gorman says she almost declined to speak at Biden's inauguration - KESQ

 By Shawna Mizelle, CNN

-The nation’s first youth poet laureate Amanda Gorman recounted her fears ahead of President Joe Biden’s inauguration in an op-ed published exactly one year later in The New York Times on Thursday.
+Amanda Gorman, the nation’s first youth poet laureate, recounted her fears ahead of President Joe Biden’s inauguration in an op-ed published exactly one year later in The New York Times on Thursday.

 Gorman, now 23, wrote that she was “terrified” and almost declined to be the inaugural poet.